miikahyttinen/setlisted_frontend/README.md

 ## The problem

-My interest is to solve real world problems with programming.
 Setlisted solves a problem of writing and storing setlists for a live music performance.
-It is very common to write setlists by hand (or at list by hand on a computer) and there is no convenient way to store or share setlists.
+It is very common to write setlists by hand (manually by hand on a computer) and there is no convenient way to store or share setlists.
 Making a setlist is a time-consuming task.
-It can take an hour and you can easily make mistakes, for example write a wrong key, forget to add the new song you planned to play or get stuck in patterns like repeatedly playing the same songs in every performance.
+It can take an hour and one can easily make mistakes, for example write a wrong key, forget to add the new song you planned to play or get stuck in patterns like repeatedly playing the same songs in every performance.

 ## Minimum viable product